 One of the first steps to any good research paper is having an outline to guide how you write the paper.
-Although, this is not always the easiest step.
+Although, this is not always the easiest step, when you buy research paper online, it makes things a lot easier.
 Sometimes it can be just as hard as writing the actual paper.
-Below is some helpful tip to get you started and on your way to forming an awesome outline for an awesome paper!
+Below are some helpful tips to get you started and on your way to forming an awesome outline for an awesome paper!

 You cannot start an outline for a paper if you do not even know what you are going to be writing about.
 Your very first step is to come up with a clear and concise thesis.
 You need to know where this paper will lead and what needs to be addressed.